California's Only Fly Fishing Report Thats Updated Weekly

 Maps and up to the minute Stream Flows.

-Current River Conditions: Flows 323 CFS and blown out.
+Current River Conditions: Flows 91 CFS and clear.

 Scroll Down to See Hatch Chart at bottom of the page